New statutes and amendments

 The tax exemption for payments up to £30,000 made in connection with termination of employment (such as redundancy) will remain in place, but payments above that amount will be subject to both income tax and employer NICs.

-From 6 April 2017, organisations with annual pay bills of more than £3 million (estimated to represent less than 2 per cent of all UK employers) are required to pay a levy equivalent to 0.5 per cent of their total annual salaries to help fund additional apprenticeships over the next five years (the government is looking to increase the number of apprenticeships by 3 million).
-Each employer paying the levy will receive an allowance of £15,000 to offset against their apprenticeship levy costs.
+Since 6 April 2017, organisations with annual pay bills of more than £3 million (estimated to represent less than 2 per cent of all UK employers) have been required to pay an apprenticeship levy.
+The sum is equivalent to 0.5 per cent of their total annual salaries and is intended to help fund additional an additional 3 million apprenticeships over the next five years.
+Employers paying the levy will receive an allowance of £15,000 to offset against their apprenticeship training costs.

-All organisations meeting the salary threshold will be required to contribute, whether or not they have apprentices, but those that have apprenticeships will be able to put the amount owed in a digital apprenticeship service account and potentially claw it back for use in approved apprentice training.
+All organisations meeting the salary threshold will be required to contribute, whether or not they have apprentices.
+The levy will go in to a digital apprenticeship account, which employers will be able to draw on for approved apprentice training.
 Employers will receive a government top-up of 10p for every £1 going into the account.

 Detailed proposals and a consultation on the extension of shared parental leave and pay to working grandparents was scheduled for May 2016, but did not materialise.
 The policy, put forward by the previous Conservative administration, was aimed at supporting the costs of childcare during the first year of a child’s life and was intended to take effect by 2018.